 Combine Dehumidification, heating, cooling, and DryGair’s patented air circulation, all in one unit.

 DryGair’s high water extraction efficiency (4.5 L/kWh or 1.2 G/kWh), coupled with temperature control and air circulation, while operating within a closed greenhouse, makes it extremely energy efficient.

 In comparison to alternatives, such as HVAC or heating pipes, DryGair requires less greenhouse space and less maintenance.

 Optimal Climate Conditions

-The unit delivers the treated air to the tops of plants, where development occurs, in contrast to most alternatives whose point of delivery is at floor level.
+The unit delivers the treated air to the top of the plants, where development is most occurs and conditions are most crucial.

-The units can be positioned along the aisles, as part of the rows or on the side of the greenhouse and can be hung.
+The units can be positioned along the aisles, as part of the rows, or on the side of the greenhouse, and can be hung.
 The unit can operate stand-alone or connected to the climate control system.
-It is available in standard, small, and split units.
+Heating and cooling is available in standard, small, and split units.